PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Limitation

 Despite the promising results demonstrated by \method, several areas remain open for exploration.
 Firstly, our implementation utilizes the kernel approximation for simulating attention, specifically the exponential linear unit (ELU).
 While this choice enabled efficient experimentation and a clear proof-of-concept demonstration, other feature mappings or kernel functions could potentially yield improved performance.
 Exploring more sophisticated kernel approximations or trainable kernel designs remains an exciting area for further enhancement of expressivity and effectiveness.
 Secondly, although ~\method effectively addresses the trade-off between prefix length and input specificity within attention heads, our experiments did not extensively explore the effects of varying internal dimensionalities or architectures of the externalized prefix module.
 Further studies investigating these architectural choices and their optimization could unlock additional performance gains.
-Lastly, our evaluations were primarily conducted in supervised fine-tuning (SFT) and human alignment scenarios.
+Thirdly, our evaluations were primarily conducted in supervised fine-tuning (SFT) and human alignment scenarios.
 Extending evaluations to contexts involving abundant data would provide deeper insights into \method's maximum capacity to acquire new knowledge.
 However, due to computational resource constraints at our institution, such comprehensive studies were beyond our current capabilities.
 We acknowledge this limitation and leave extensive evaluations to future research.
+Lastly, our evaluations are conducted on 3B–7B open-source models, which we treat as proxies for larger architectures.
+Extending the evaluation on larger models (e.g., more than 70B) would provide a more complete picture of \method.
+However, due to computational resource constraints in our academic environment, such comprehensive large-scale studies are beyond our current capabilities.
+We acknowledge this limitation and leave extensive large-scale evaluations to future work.